World Cup shatters audience records: ICC

 LONDON: The ongoing World Cup has set new TV and digital records to become one of the world’s most watched sporting events, the International Cricket Council (ICC) announced on Saturday.

-The semi-final between India and New Zealand set a new world record by delivering the highest ever concurrent views on Hotstar with a peak of 25.3 million.
+The semifinal between India and New Zealand set a new world record by delivering the highest ever concurrent views on Hotstar with a peak of 25.3 million.
+The previous record was at 18.6 million.

 Continuing the TV viewership records, England’s win over India at Edgbaston was the most watched cricket match within the United Kingdom across any format, since 2006.